401(k) vs. Life Insurance: Which Is Better for Retirement?

 401(k) plans are employer-managed savings plans for retirement.
 A certain amount from a participating employee’s paycheck is allotted to the account.
 Meanwhile, life insurance offers financial protection for the policyholder’s beneficiaries.
 You pay a premium to your insurance provider to maintain coverage.
 It’s mainly focused on the death benefit, but some types have an investment component that may help with retirement savings.

-A 401(k) retirement fund is typically company-sponsored and is part of an employee benefits package — signing up means using a portion of your salary as a contribution to your retirement account.
+A 401(k) retirement fund is typically company-sponsored.
+It is part of an employee benefits package — signing up means using a portion of your salary to contribute to your retirement account.
 On the other hand, life insurance mainly offers protection to beneficiaries in the event of their death to cover large expenses, such as a mortgage.
 It may not be an ideal retirement plan.
 Although the cash value from permanent life insurance can be a supplementary tool to retirement savings, it shouldn’t replace a 401(k) or another retirement plan.

 401(k) Plans vs. Life Insurance